merit-network/merit-network.github.io/content/blog/how-to-fail-gracefully/index.md

 As Tech Support (yes, we are support, we create, we manage, we develop, we guide, but we support), we need to put ourselves back into the shoes of the User.
 We cannot always assume that the User is doing it wrong, because we build the applications for the User.
 The error checking in the code knows enough to display an error.
 At the very least, if the User is 'doing it wrong', then the error that we throw out should be smart enough to tell the User what happened.
 It is okay to be transparent- it fixes issues quicker, and builds trust with the user.

-What if throwing a catch-all error and saying 'open a ticket with support', we take the time to **at least** show the user what **could** be wrong.
+What if instead of throwing a catch-all error and saying 'open a ticket with support', we take the time to **at least** show the user what **could** be wrong.

 **Examples:**
 * "Please enter value(s) for: Rejection Reason."